 Tackle a task from your ever-growing home improvement to-do list, or find a piece of junk from a yard sale or craigslist ad that needs a little TLC, and channel your inner Chip and Joanna Gaines.
 Whether you're painting, building, upholstering, cleaning, or assembling Ikea furniture, four hands are better than two.

 Bonus: Too much DIY-ing may leave you tired and frustrated as opposed to excited and high-spirited.
 Be sure to schedule breaks every half or so for grabbing a drink, watching a hilarious YouTube video, or discussing the plans for your completed masterpiece.

-Have you tried shagging yet?
-(No, not that kind.)
+Have you tried shagging yet (no, not that kind)?
 The shag is a type of swing dance typically set to beach music.
-It's hella fun and not as difficult as you'd think.
+It's extremely fun and not as difficult as you'd think.
 Plus, think of how impressed everyone will be when you bust out those moves again at your reception?

 Bonus: Once you stop tripping over your feet, maintain eye contact as much as possible while twirling on the sand for an extra-intimate spin session.